Alienum phaedrum torquatos nec eu, vis detraxit periculis ex, nihil expetendis in mei. Mei an pericula euripidis, hinc partem.

 “Blake” is our Lunch Program/Clothing Closet/Shower Coordinator.
 He is the face of the lunch program and receiver of the food donations; he coordinates meals and oversees our volunteers.
 Blake also picks and delivers clothing to the closet and supervises a once a week shower program.
 To read more about Blake, click here for a profile on his work with us in the New York Times.

-Mark Babiak – Senior Specialist – Critical Time Intervention
+Mark Babiak, BSW – Senior Specialist – Critical Time Intervention

 Our Critical Time Intervention Specialist, Mark was born and raised in Washington.
 He attended Montgomery College and was enrolled in the Mental Health Program there; he subsequently transferred to the University of Maryland, Baltimore County, and received a B.A. from there in 2014, in Social Work and Psychology.
 Having interned with Bethesda Cares for a year during his studies, Mark has joined staff to work closely with our newly-housed clients, ensuring that this enormously positive, but very challenging transition is a smooth one.